-The researchers measure the concentrations of atmospheric gases in the ice, and from that, they get information about how these gases have changed in the atmosphere over time.
-If carbon dioxide is high, it is usually an indication that the temperature has been higher.
-Katja explains that the oldest ice ever retrieved was about 950 thousand years old.
+The researchers measure the concentrations of atmospheric gases in the ice.
+This gives them information about how these gases have changed in the atmosphere over time.
+If carbon dioxide is high, it is usually an indication of higher temperatures.
+Katja explains that the oldest ice ever retrieved was about 950,000 years old.
 The team at NIWA, however, wants to look at ice cores that are much younger but they want to make very detailed descriptions.

 Where does the ice come from?

-Katja travelled to a place called Law Dome, which is on Australian territory.
+Katja travelled to a place called Law Dome in Antarctica.
 This is not necessarily the nicest place to visit, with high snowfall and strong winds, and it is known for its foul weather.
 Katja is interested in Law Dome because snow accumulates there faster than in other places in Antarctica.
-The ice they are collecting is from about 150 metres – roughly from the year 1670.
+The ice they are collecting is from about 150 metres – going back about 350 yars to roughly 1670.
 The atmospheric gases that were trapped at that time will be from around 1730, as it took about 50-60 years for the snow to change to firn and for the channels that contain the gas to close off.

 Katja is very excited about her research and hopes her findings will contribute to the discussions around greenhouse gases and their effect on the atmosphere.